antonw-88/GICSP/webinars-etc/Modernizing-OT-Security-with-Digital-Twins-2025-10-01.md

 - Consider potential circumventory defensive mechanisms.
 Is there somewhere earlier in the attack path that the attack could be stopped.
 - Consider downtime cost of patch, and potential for service failure due to patching.
 Risk assessment of patch also costs time.
 - Quantify the cost relative to value for defense; can that vulnerability even be exploited?
--
+- System modeling is a long journey.
+Need to identify and analyze device types; vendors; various environments.
+The network is the biggest lever and frames almost everything else related to the CyberSec posture.
+- Focus on transition points in the system, where an attacker can enter new areas of the system or gather extensive data from.
+- Ensure a structured method for analyzing assets; allows for more targeted and efficient efforts.
+- How is the environment segmented(that the vulnerable asset exists within).
+Can we build mitigation around it instead(for example with highly specific firewall or IPS rules).

 ### Priortized actions for vulnerability management
-- Which threatactors use techniques that exploit our vulnerabilities; how do these actors behave.
+- Which threat-actors use techniques that exploit our vulnerabilities; how do these actors behave.
 - Which mitigations are most cost effective.
 - Ensure that mitigatory techniques increases defenses in a measurable manner.
 - Focus patching efforts to the most vital points; both specific and transition oriented.